Nikolai Zaremba: Biography

 Zaremba was born in a Polish noble family on the family estate Ozupiene in the countryside of Vitebsk Governorate, at one time Polish Livonia, nowadays Ludza Municipality in Latvia.
-His birth date according the Russian Biographical Dictionary was 3/15 June 1821 (however, the date shown on his gravestone is 31 May/12 June 1821).
+His birth date according to the Russian Biographical Dictionary was 3/15 June 1821 (however, the date shown on his gravestone is 31 May/12 June 1821).
 He went to grammar school in Daugavpils.
 During his law study (1840-1844) at the Saint Petersburg Imperial University, Anton Gerke was his piano teacher; Johann Benjamin Gross became his cello and theory teacher.
 He composed a Concert-Overture for full orchestra (1842), influenced by Beethoven (the premiere was held in the hall of the University of December 28, 1842, conducted by Karl Schubert); around 1843 a mazurka, influenced by Frédéric Chopin.

 Zaremba was appointed at the Ministry of Internal Affairs.
 He escaped from a transport to Siberia after he had joined the utopian Petrashevsky Circle, just like Dostoevsky.
 When his father, a colonel in the army, died Zaremba changed his goal.

 In 1852 he moved to Berlin and studied composition under Adolf Bernhard Marx.
 He met with Franz Liszt and Hans von Bülow, a famous director.
 In 1854 he left Germany.
 Zaremba started a career as cantor of the Lutheran Church of Saint Peter and Saint Paul, after he married the Lutheran Jacobine Philippine Adeleide von Klugen.
 In 1860 he joined the Russian Musical Society.